 Delve deeper into our research and find out more about our approaches, innovation and collaborations across key research areas:

 An estimated 130,470 new cases of cancer were diagnosed in Australia in 2016, with that number set to rise to 150,000 by 2020.
-Professors Vicky Avery, Sally-Ann Poulsen and Associate Professor Rohan Davis are working to discover compounds that are active against breast, prostate and pancreatic cancer.
+GRIDD research teams are working to discover compounds that are active against a range of cancers, including breast, prostate, pancreatic and brain tumours.

 Infectious diseases